- HISTORY / United States / General

 9781948742818

-The middle of America―the Midwest, Appalachia, the Rust Belt, the Great Plains, the Upper South―is a queer place, and it always has been.
-The queer people of its cities, farms, and suburbs can't be reduced to just blue dots within red states.
-Every story about a kid from Iowa who steps off the bus in Manhattan, ready to finally live, is a story about a kid who was already living in Iowa.
-Sweeter Voices Still is a collection full of stories about that kid, written by people just like them.
+Regular price $20.00 Sale price $15.00 Save 25%The middle of America―the Midwest, Appalachia, the Rust Belt, the Great Plains, the Upper South―is a queer place, and it always has been.
+The queer people of its cities, farms, and suburbs do not exist only to serve as “blue dots” within “red states.”
+Every story about a kid from Iowa who steps off the bus in Manhattan, ready to “finally” live, is a story about a kid who was already living in Iowa.
+Sweeter Voices Still is about that kid and has been written by people like them.
+This collection features queer voices you might recognize―established and successful writers and thinkers―and others you might not―people who don’t think of themselves as writers at all.
+You’ll find sex, love, and heartbreak and all the beings we meet along the way: trees, deer, cicadas, sturgeon.
+Most of all, you’ll find real people.
+If you’re seeking fully realized stories about the nuanced, joyous complexity of queer identity in the Midwest, Sweeter Voices Still is the book for you.

 LGBTQ Columbus